wp-plugins/strong-testimonials/readme.txt

 == Upgrade Notice ==

+= 1.14.1 =
+Definitely update if you are using the Spacious theme or Page Builder plugin.

 = 1.14 =
 On the notification email, you can now edit the subject line, the message, and the "From" name and email address.